ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 ## Get captcha page [GET]
 {: #ticket-reservation}

-Group Ticket reservation and purchasing.

 Services related to Ticket reservation and purchasing.
 Only events marked with `api_transactable` (from Event Details response) can transact on this API.
 All ticketing operations require the client to first solve a captcha to establish a secure session.
 Upon posting the Captcha solution, a cart id will be returned and required for further cart operations.

 Retreive captcha information to render to the user.

+Group: _Ticket reservation and purchasing_

 /partners/v1/captcha?apikey={apikey}
 {: .code .red}